 Who am I kidding, I rocked at kickball. 😉

 This month, though, I joined the Secret Recipe Club.
-You are given a blog to go sneak about and choose a recipe from their website to recreate and a full month to have your post ready on it.
-Ok, that’s the kind of planning I can handle.
-I’m even typing this up a full week in advance (if only I could become this well organized with all of my posts).
+You are assigned a blog to go sneak about and choose a recipe from.
+Then, you recreate the recipe and have a full month to have your post ready.
+That's the kind of planning I can handle.
+I'm even typing this up a full week in advance (if only I could become this well organized with all of my posts).
 I like the idea of hopping about to new blogs I may not have had the opportunity to discover on my own.

-I chose these mouth watering enchiladas because I am a sucker for Mexican and because it came with a sauce recipe, something I love to experiment with.
-I knew I would be mixing it up a bit with pulled pork instead of chicken but I was certain that wouldn’t effect the outcome, and it didn’t.
+And because it comes with a homemade enchilada sauce recipe, something I love to experiment with.
+I knew I would be mixing the chicken enchiladas up a bit, using pulled pork instead of chicken, but I was certain that wouldn't affect the outcome, and it didn't.
 Actually, the smoked pulled pork added a great aroma and flavor to the dish.
 Loved it!
 The sauce was very similar in flavor to a lot of enchilada sauces I have had and I am happy that I have a recipe on hand for it now.
 It also made enough to fill a jar, so there were plenty of leftovers.

 Super Delicious Chicken Enchiladas